mtmzakir/mtmzakir/README.md

 ---
 ![Untitled design (1)k](https://user-images.githubusercontent.com/90142607/188239294-ee80ce32-8cc8-4af2-8294-f52abbef2138.gif)

-## Welcome to my GitHub Profile!
+## Welcome to my Profile!
-<p align="justify"> I'm Zakir from <b>Sri Lanka</b>.
+<p align="justify"> I'm <b>Zakir</b> from <em>Sri Lanka</em>.
 I'm a 2nd year student pursuing <em>Bachelor's of Software Engineer in The Open University of Sri Lanka.</em>
 I'm a passionate learner who's always willing to learn and work across technologies.
 I love to explore new technologies and try to solve real-life problems.
-Apart from that also love to guide mentor newbies.
+Apart from that also love to guide mentor newbies. </p>

 ## Personal Stuffs
 - 👨‍💻 I'm Currently working on something cool...